“Evidently the only way to find the path is to set fire to my own life.” — Tagore

-It’s the moment of reckoning for Theo.
-He must choose between the road well travelled, and one fraught with uncertainty, insecurity, and peril.
-Will he listen to his head or his heart?
+It’s my moment of reckoning.
+I must choose between the road well travelled, and one fraught with uncertainty, insecurity, and peril.
+Will I listen to my head or my heart?

 What would happen if I relinquish my dream of becoming a writer once and for all?
 To strangle that eight-year-old boy and never look back again?
 Is Mary Oliver right to say that the most regretful people on earth are those who felt the call to creative work, who felt their own creative power restive and uprising, and gave it neither power nor time?